Hussein1S/Hussein1S/README.md

 - 👋 Hi, I’m @Hussein1S my name is Hussein
-- 👀 I’m interested in Apps and websites
+- 👀 I’m interested in Python
-- 🌱 I’m currently learning Flutter
+- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on everything
+- 💞️ I’m looking to collaborate on Python projects
 - 📫 How to reach me @hsun_14 my username on Instagram and Telegram

 <!---